connect-group/thymeleaf-bean/README.md

 Because the method 'getClass' is part of the Object, a method named getCssClass is required to set the Class.

 The return value of each getter will be converted to a string.
 Collections will be converted to a single string with each value separated by a single space.

+So a List<String> which contains ["abc","def"] would become "abc def".

+    class="abc def"